brookshelley/brookshelley/content/books.md

 ## 2021 {#2021}

+**Yokohama Station SF** — Yuba Isukari

+I guess this is a light novel, which means it lived up to my expectations of being plot and idea-rich, without much character development or interiority.
+This was made into a manga already, and I've heard there could be an anime adaptation, and I think it will work well in that medium.
+An easy read with some fun scenes.

+**There's No Such Thing as an Easy Job** — Kikuko Tsumura

+A cute, quirky book about taking odd jobs that get odder as time wears-on.
+My favorite bits could be books of their own—the postering job and bus advert job are standouts.
+Ultimately, the message that maybe burnout is avoidable if you look for the fun weird parts of work is not so great, but I dug this book overall.

+**The Invisible Life of Addie Larue** — V.E.
+Schwab

+A fun Faustian bargain hampered slightly by a ho-hum romance.
+The devil rules.

+**Cannonball** — Kelsey Wroten

+A bit overwrought, but I dug the art.

+**Temporary** — Hillary Leichter

+This reminded me of a much more cohesive Kathy Acker novel, with weird pirate jaunts, assassins, and ghosts.
+Fun, and fast-moving.

 **The Spy Who Came in From the Cold** — John Le Carré

 I've seen a number of tv and film adaptations of Le Carré's work, but this is the first novel I've read of his.
 I get why he's so well-regarded.
 This was a wild story of spies and double-crosses, with everyone on the spectrum between terrible and ghoulish.
 A delightful spy novel.